mattdabit/bank-marketing/README.md

 # bank-marketing

-A repository focused on assessing whether someone will accept a marketing campaign
+A repository focused on assessing whether someone will accept a marketing campaign.
+All of this is also available on my personal [website](https://matthewdabit.com/)

 ## Table of Contents